 • NO ALCOHOLIC BEVERAGES are allowing anywhere in the sports complex at any time (Marion County Ordinance 14-6).

 • No one except for coaches, players and background checked staff members may be allowed in the technical area (the players bench area).
 NO EXCEPTIONS.
-Club-issued ID must be worn and visible by coaches and authorized staff when in the technical area (IDs will be issued starting Fall 2021).

 • Loitering behind the goals is prohibited.
 We ask that everyone stay back at least 10 feet from the goal lines (this includes the entire area on either side of and immediately behind the goal) or preferably in the spectator area on the side of the playing field.

 • We also ask that everyone stay at least 5 feet back from the “touch line” (the sideline between the spectator area and the playing field).
 This is for several reasons including the safety of the spectators in the event a player comes off the field quickly, to prevent interference from a spectator during play, and to prevent accidentally stepping onto the field of play.
 The line itself is part of the playing field according to the Laws of the Game (which we follow), and no one is allowed on the field of play except for the players and referees (or coaches for the younger age groups if there is no referee).

 • DO – be supportive of and encouraging to ALL players.